mbbatukan/CIV1498-Project2/figures/README.md

 ## This folder contains figures and plots.

-* It may be good idea to upload figures to different folders.
+* It may be a good idea to upload figures to different folders.

     * E.g., Mehmet Batukan uploads to the folder named "MB".